2003 FIRST PARTIAL DIAGNOSIS

 2007 THE DEFINITIVE DIAGNOSIS

-Finally, after four years of pilgrimage to various hospitals and constant requests, the complete diagnosis arrives, it is an LGMD2E Limb girdle muscular dystrophy.
-We finally know exactly where to look.
-After a year, attending patient associations, we also get to know another family, the first, who has a Limb girdle muscular dystrophy like ours.
-5 years have passed since the diagnosis, we have been looking for it for 5 years, we have always asked "but what muscular dystrophy do you have?" and now finally the answer we wanted: LGMD2E, finally we know someone with whom we can compare and talk about the same "thing".
+Finally, after four years of pilgrimage to various hospitals and constant requests, the complete diagnosis arrives, it is a LGMD2E or LGMDR4 (Limb girdle muscular dystrophy).
+We finally knew exactly where to look for.
+After a year, attending patient associations, we also got to know another family, the first one, who had a Limb girdle muscular dystrophy like ours.
+5 years have passed since the diagnosis, we have been looking for it for 5 years, we have always asked "but what muscular dystrophy do you have?" and now finally the answer we wanted: LGMD2E or LGMDR4, finally we know someone with whom we can compare and talk about the same "thing".

 LIFE IN PATIENT ASSOCIATIONS